Pilot chute

 A pilot chute is a small auxiliary parachute used to deploy the main or reserve parachute.
 The pilot chute is connected by a bridle to the deployment bag containing the parachute.
 Pilot chutes are a critical component of all modern skydiving and BASE jumping gear.
 Pilot chutes are also used as a component of spacecraft such as NASA's Orion.

 Deployment methods

 Spring-loaded

 The spring-loaded pilot chute is used in conjunction with a ripcord.
 When the user pulls the ripcord, the container opens, allowing the pilot chute compressed inside and loaded with a large spring inside it to jump out.
 Spring-loaded pilot chutes are mainly used to deploy reserve parachutes.
 They are often also used to deploy the main parachute on skydiving students' parachute equipment.
-They are also commonly used in drogue parachute in cars or in planes such as the B52 Bomber.
+They are also commonly used in drogue parachutes in cars or in planes such as the B52 Bomber.

 Pull-out

 The pull-out and throw-out pilot chutes are identical in construction; the difference is in their connection to the handle and the bridle, and in the way they are packed.

 With the pull-out system, the pilot chute is packed inside the container.
 The activation handle is attached to a lanyard, which in turn is attached to the closing pin.
 The lanyard is also attached to base of the pilot chute, at the point of connection to the bridle.
 When the user pulls the handle, the closing pin is pulled, opening the container.
 Continuing the pull, the user pulls the pilot chute out of the container and into the airstream, at which point the pilot chute inflates and pulls the main parachute out of the container.